 On safari in the Congo

-https://www.safaritart.com/on-safari-in-congo/Written by: Carrie Hampton alias the SAFARI TART!
+Written by: Carrie Hampton alias the SAFARI TART!

 Seasoned travellers will be interested in the Odzala Discovery Camps in the Odzala-Kokoua National Park of the remote north of the Republic of Congo’s river basin.
-It’s the world’s second largest tropical rainforest after the Amazonand one of the earth’s largest lungs, playing an essential role in global climate control.
+It’s the world’s second largest tropical rainforest after the Amazon, and one of the earth’s largest lungs, playing an essential role in global climate control.
 The region has been a National Park since 1935 – making it one of the oldest on the African continent.

 Odzala has other faces than the rainforest with vast savannah in the south and wide, meandering rivers crossing the region.
 A distinctive feature of Odzala are marshy clearings in the middle of an ocean of trees called bais.
 Even the shiest inhabitants of Odzala like forest elephants and gorillas come here to drink and take in precious minerals and salts contained in the bai soils.